takipsizad/copy_folder_to_another_repo_action/README.md

-# copy_folder_to_another_repo_action
+# Copy Folder to another Repository
-This GitHub Action copies a folder from the current repository to a location in another repository
+This GitHub Action copies a folder from the current repository to a location in another repository.
+The action takes care to create the directory, if not yet present.

 # Example Workflow
     name: Push File